AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 **Create a Cloud Readiness Assessment Report**

 The next step is creating a report based on all the knowledge gained thus far.
+You can do this by generating Best Practices Analyzer reports from the Stage and Production instances, [then uploading them into Cloud Acceleration Manager](/help/journey-migration/cloud-acceleration-manager/using-cam/cam-readiness-phase.md#readiness-phase-cam) for a digestable report of actionable items.

 A typical report should contain these inputs:

 * Documentation detailing the featureset of your particular AEM installation
 * Details on your the AEM custom configurations and code
-* Best Practices Analyzer reports from the Stage and Production instances
 * Production Dispatcher configurations
 * CDN Configurations (if there are any)

 **Socialize the Report**

-After the report is complete, discuss it with the relevant teams in order to confirm your findings and create actionable items.
+After the Best Practices Analyzer reports are complete, share them with the relevant teams in order to confirm your findings and plan for your next steps.
+Depending on preference, you can also distribute a printed version of the report by using [Print Preview](/help/journey-migration/cloud-acceleration-manager/using-cam/cam-readiness-phase.md#print-preview-cam).

 ### Reviewing Resource Planning {#review-resource-planning}